softmatterlab/BRAPH-2-Matlab/tutorials/developers/dev_analysis_ensemble/readme.md

 >
 > ⑮ creates a `CompareEnsemble` instance with the defined `AnalyzeEnsemble_CON_BUD` instances.
 >
-> ⑯, ⑰, ⑱, and ⑲ test creating, drawing, showing, and closing the GUI of the `CompareEnsemble`.
+> ⑯, ⑰, ⑱, and ⑲ test creating, drawing, showing, and closing the GUI of the `CompareEnsemble`, which is an associated GUI of `AnalyzeEnsemble_CON_BUD`
 >